19hours/sg-statutes/Acts/Energy Conservation Act.md

 (b) a sector regulator is empowered to give under this Act may, subject to the direction of the sector regulator, be given by any transport sector authorised officer appointed by that sector regulator on its behalf.

-(2) Where any such notice or document referred to in subsection (1)(a) requires authentication, the signature or an official facsimile thereof of the Director-General or an authorised officer affixed thereto shall be sufficient authentication.
+(2) Where any such notice or document referred to in subsection (1)(a) requires authentication, the signature or an official facsimile of the signature of the Director-General or an authorised officer affixed to the notice or document shall be sufficient authentication.

-(3) Where any such notice or document referred to in subsection (1)(b) requires authentication, the signature or an official facsimile thereof of the Chief Executive, or a transport sector authorised officer, of the sector regulator affixed thereto shall be sufficient authentication.
+(3) Where any such notice or document referred to in subsection (1)(b) requires authentication, the signature or an official facsimile of the signature of the Chief Executive, or a transport sector authorised officer, of the sector regulator affixed to the notice or document shall be sufficient authentication.

 ### Service of documents, etc.